Welcome to

 secure_probable_whitelisting_10.png

-9. Select the "Whitelist" and whitelist dialogue appears
+9. Click on the Whitelist button and whitelist dialogue appears.

 secure_probable_whitelisting_11.png